benediktbwimmer/agi-whitepaper/README.md

 These applications can greatly improve the efficiency and quality of software development processes, and contribute to the ongoing evolution of the software engineering field.
 - Added Potential Applications and Benefits section.

+## Limitations of GPT-4 for Software Engineering

+While GPT-4 has shown promise in various software engineering tasks, there are still some limitations to be addressed:

+1. Limited understanding of complex programming concepts
+2. Difficulty in generating code for highly specialized or niche domains
+3. Occasional generation of syntactically correct but semantically incorrect code
+4. Incomplete understanding of user intent or requirements
+5. Tendency to overfit or generate overly verbose code

+Addressing these limitations will require further research and development of GPT-4 and other language models, as well as the refinement of CSDSLs and other techniques for improving the interaction between humans and AI in the context of software engineering.
+- Added Limitations of GPT-4 for Software Engineering section.